MLHale/CYBR8470/modules/containers/README.md

 ### Step 1: Clone a repository
 Let us clone a repository that includes the above DockerFile.
-The DockerFile is typically in the top level project directory
+The DockerFile is typically in the top level project directory.
+For this we are going to use a recent web server demo we used this summer in a GenCyber camp.
+The server was built to interact with little IoT devices and show events gathered from the device.

 In a new ```Powershell```:
 ```bash